This is a stark example of how bad academic studies can be.

 This would lower the statistically projected actual innocent conviction error rate down from the 4.1% to 0.9%, using that average 77% error.

-False or unproven claims for "innocence" or "exoneration", of those sentenced to death, have been an anti death penalty standard for decades, as today (4).
+False or unproven claims for "innocence" or "exoneration", of those sentenced to death, have been an anti death penalty standard for at least, 100 years, as today (4).

 1) From the study by Gross et al: